xkeshav/color-collector/README.md

   1. color value will be replaced with css variable names in the file.

-  2. a new `:root` pseudo selector will be created which contains all variables with color values in it's declaration block and placement of `:root` vary as follow
+- if `colorInSeparateFile` is enabled then an import statement will be added on the top of file and new file will be generated where all collected color will be written. with comment of respective file name and date of conversion.

-     - if `cssColorCollector.colorInSeparateFile` is `false` or not set, then `:root` will be added on the top of the file, after all `import` statements.
+- if `colorInSeparateFile` is not enabled then a new `:root` pseudo selector will be added on the top of the file with all collected variable in it's declaration block (after all `import` statements as per css specification )

+- After successful execution of command, extension will display notification message.

   - if `cssColorCollector.colorInSeparateFile` is enabled then `:root` will be placed in a new file and a import statement will be added in the css file.

 _Note:_ New file will be created in the same directory where the css file is opened and naming convention of file would be _color-collector--[open-file-name].css_ and multi line comment will be added on top of `:root` which mention the source file and date of conversion.